 “The mission of the Umatilla Morrow Radio & Data District is to provide quality public safety communications support to all system users and to provide this service in the most cost effective manner possible.”

 The Umatilla Morrow Radio & Data District is authorized to acquire, maintain, and upgrade the voice and data communication system used by local agencies that include police, fire, and medical service within Umatilla and Morrow Counties and the Confederated Tribes of the Umatilla Indian Reservation.
 The District also supports interoperability with state and federal agencies.
 The boundaries of the city of Milton-Freewater are not supported, as this jurisdiction elected not to be included in the District.

 The system was constructed with funds provided by federal grants associated with the Chemical Stockpile Emergency Preparedness Program (CSEPP).
 The funding ended in May 2012, after the United States Army completed the demilitarization of chemical weapons at the Umatilla Army Depot.

-The ability to form a radio and data district was created in 2009 when the Oregon Legislature passed and Governor Kulongoski signed House Bill 3254, which added ORS 403.500-403.542 Radio & Data Districts to the Oregon Revised Statutes, in May 2010 funding was approved by a levy on the ballot in November 2010.
-The District is funded by a property tax of $.17 per $1000 of assessed value for those residing within the district.
+The ability to form a radio and data district was created in 2009 when the Oregon Legislature passed and Governor Kulongoski signed House Bill 3254, which added ORS 403.500-403.542 Radio and Data Districts to the Oregon Revised Statutes.
+In May 2010, the voters of Umatilla and Morrow Counties approved the formation of the District and subsequently approved its funding in November 2010.
+The District is funded by a property tax of $.17 per $1000 of assessed value for those residing within its boundaries.